What is a Urinary Tract Infection(UTI)?

 Your doctor may also recommend lifestyle modifications if you suffer from a recurrent urinary tract infection, such as drinking more water and eliminating tight clothing.

-Tap here if you want to read our article on Yeast Infection.
+Tap here if you want to read our article on Yeast Infections.

 Urinary Tract Infection Prevention